 Examine the Entire Manufacturing Process

-What to Do When Rust Prevention Fails?Effective corrosion prevention requires evaluating the entire manufacturing process.
-Corrosion rarely occurs because of a single factor.
+metalworking process where rust prevention can fail without proper controlWhen determining what to do when rust prevention fails, it is critical to evaluate the entire manufacturing process.
+When analyzing what to do when rust prevention fails, it is important to recognize that corrosion rarely occurs because of a single factor.
 Instead, it is often the result of several variables interacting across production, cleaning, packaging, and storage.

 Manufacturers should review the full lifecycle of their metal parts, including: